 The QDC MP4.1 provides oversight in the specific area of Sustainable Buildings and the energy efficiency legislation.

-What are the rules for Queensland?
+What are the Energy Efficiency requirements for alts/adds for Queensland?

 If the renovations are internal only, and no building development approval is required, then no Energy Efficiency Assessment is required.